cocoelizabeth/frontendmentor-recipe-page/README.md

 ### What I learned

 Through this project, I gained a lot of experience in creating customized list styles using CSS, and specifically by leveraging CSS counters for ordered lists.

-Since all of the lists in the project (Preparation time, Ingredients, and Instructions) had many properties in common (i.e. layout, size, padding, etc), I was able to structure the HTML lists uniformly and apply a custom, reusable class style to all lists.
+Since all of the lists in the project (Preparation time, Ingredients, and Instructions) had many properties in common (i.e. layout, size, padding, etc), I was able to structure the HTML lists uniformly and apply a custom, reusable class, `.list`, to all `<ol>` and `<ul>` list elements within the project.

-**Implementation of Custom List Styles**
-Since all of the lists in the project (Preparation time, Ingredients, and Instructions) had many properties in common (i.e. consistent typography, layout, size, padding, etc), I created a reusable class, `.list`, that I applied to all `<ol>` and `<ul>` list elements within the project.

 Here's how the HTML structure was standardized: